abeltavares/MarketPipe/README.md

 # MarketTrackPipe

-MarketTrackPipe is an automated data pipeline for collecting, storing, and backing up stock and cryptocurrency market data.
+MarketTrackPipe is an automated Apache Airflow data pipeline for collecting, storing, and backing up stock and cryptocurrency market data.
 The pipeline retrieves daily data for the top 5 stocks and top 5 cryptocurrencies based on market performance from Alpha Vantage, Financial Modeling Prep, and CoinMarketCap APIs and stores it in a PostgreSQL database.
-Additionally, the pipeline includes a backup function that stores the data from the database in an Amazon S3 bucket on the last day of every month.
+Additionally, the pipeline includes a monthly backup function that stores the data from the database in an AWS S3 bucket.
+The pipeline is containerized using Docker and written in Python 3.

 ## Project Components